bio-tools/biotoolsDocs/curators_guide.rst

 - use the most specific concept(s) that apply
 - in case more than sibling concept is applicable (*i.e.* concepts under a common parent) than consider using parent concept instead
-- by default

-.. important:: in cases of multiple annotations per field, **do not** specify both a term and it's parent or other ancestor
+.. attention:: in cases of multiple annotations per field, **do not** specify both a term and it's parent or other ancestor

 Guidelines per tool type
 ------------------------